Morning Walking Dresses, May 1795

 During this early period, the skirts are made fuller, especially in the back, and hems are long.
 (Imagine the dirt that would certainly accumulate at the hems of these dresses!)
 Plumes in hats are worn high, and ribbons and bows are worn long and in complicated arrangements.
 All that fussiness settles down in a very few years, only to resurface again in the late Regency.

 It is interesting that the two dresses appear so very similar.
 Both are white muslin dresses.
 The one in front is said to be sprigged muslin, though it isn’t depicted as such.
 Both wear a white handkerchief or fichu at the neckline.
 And both wear a “black scarfed cloak.”
-Though each is described slightly differently, the only obvious difference between to two costumes is the hats.
+Though each is described slightly differently, the only obvious difference between the two costumes is the hats.

 The muff is not described.
 As I have a particular fondness for muffs, it would be interesting to know from what fur or other material it is was made.